 LdM Rome STEM Program

-The core of the LdM STEM program is a required course on Italy’s contributions to modern sciences.
-Through the examination of important scientists from the Renaissance to the present, students explore the development of scientific thought and its historical connections.
+The core of the LdM Rome STEM Program is a required course on Italy’s Contribution to Modern Science.
+For centuries, Italian researchers have advanced the sciences, often affecting paradigm shifts.
+By examining important scientists from the Renaissance to the present, students explore the development of scientific thinking, its cultural contexts and its public role.
+Rome offers the perfect setting for this integrated exploration of the sciences and their histories.

 Students participating in science courses in Rome are required to have a minimum 3.0 cumulative GPA.
 Specific STEM attendance and grading policies apply.